DanielMinan/RAMP-RT/README.md

 A total of 1,650 ballistic trajectories were generated using a point-mass model incorporating gravity and aerodynamic drag.
 For each trajectory, synthetic radar detections—range, azimuth, and elevation—were produced to emulate a modern Weapon Locating Radar (WLR) (e.g., Firefinder/Counter-Battery Radar).
-Realistic sensor errors were applied, including:

-range noise (10 m)

-angular noise (≈ 2 mrad)

-SNR-consistent scattering fluctuations
+Realistic sensor errors were applied, including: range noise (10 m), angular noise (≈ 2 mrad), SNR-consistent scattering fluctuations

 SR-CKF Estimation